recurly/recurly-revrec-docs/docs/STANDALONE/copy-of-coupon-code-visibility.md

 ---
-title: Copy of Coupon code visibility
+title: Copy of Coupon code - Standalone
 excerpt: >-
   Track coupon codes in RevRec at the subscription and charge line level for discount traceability.